iqb-berlin/responses/README.md

 This package contains of type definitions for processing assessment data.

-Browse through [this document](https://pages.cms.hu-berlin.de/iqb/ci_cd/responses) to learn about the data structures of IQB.
+# JSON Schema
+The definitions are available as JSON schema files.
+This way, you can validate your data.
+The schema files are also the source of documentation: [See here](https://pages.cms.hu-berlin.de/iqb/ci_cd/responses) to learn about the data structures.

 # For developers